ptgott/comment-navigator/ROADMAP.md

 - Get to full test coverage again (and passing tests!)

+- Fix: If there are doublel-digit comments, the navigation buttons wrap

 - Add a license

 - Work out a deployment process.